How to pass Appen Yukon exam? How to pass Internet Assessor & Internet Safety Lionbridge exam? How to pass Yukon Raterlabs exam? Exam Guidelines 2019

 No tasks are currently available.
 Please try again later.

-You will get overall exam results on the exam due date from Leapforce and exam due date plus one day if your vendor is Lionbridge.
-At Leapforce you will be asked to sign a few electronic forms and in 2-4 days you will be given access to live tasks.
+You will get overall exam results on the exam due date from Appen and exam due date plus one day if your vendor is Lionbridge.
+Appen will ask you to sign a few electronic forms and in 2-4 days you will be given access to live tasks.
 At Lionbridge you will have to complete educational course with no pass/no fail quiz before you are granted full access to the tasks.

 Once you pass the exam you will then go through the employment process which might take up to 3 weeks.
 You will be asked to complete an online version of the IRS Form 8850 (Pre-Screening Notice and Certification Request for the Work Opportunity Credit), and a tax credit questionnaire from a vendor payroll provider.
 After you have completed these two forms, you will be presented with a formal employment offer letter.
 After acknowledging your offer, you will still need to complete the required activities in a timely manner.
 Try not to postpone the completion of these important steps: Providing bank details for ACH payments on Paycom website.
 Providing your I9 Employee Section 1 and I9 Employment Eligibility Documents (section 2) must be completed by specified deadline.
 It is very important that candidates complete all required steps as soon as possible to avoid termination of your employment.